•

 Non sequiturs

 The Garbage Can Mystery has (mostly) revealed its innermost workings.
 Saturday, the day that I first saw the kid turn the cans around on the security camera, I went outside within a minute of his activity and began looking for him.
-I walked quickly through the neighborhood and eventually caught up to him, […]
+I walked quickly through the neighborhood and eventually caught up to him, recognizing his […]

 • 5 Comments